 Using any other lens than what we calibrated your camera to will most likely result in a certain amount of front/back focus shift or even infinity shift (inability to focus at infinity).
 How much shift and in which direction will depend on the lens we calibrated to and which lens you are attempting to use instead of the calibration lens.

-With the advent of the Live View feature and recently, Live View Auto Focus, we can calibrate IR cameras to focus with most lenses.
+With the advent of the Live View feature and more recently Live View Auto Focus we can calibrate IR cameras to focus with most lenses.
 This is possible because in Live View mode the mirror is raised, shutter is open and your camera actually shows you a live view of what your imaging sensor “sees” when taking a photograph.
 In the case of IR conversion, the imaging sensor “sees” infrared light.

 With this calibration despite the camera being IR converted, we calibrate the focus back to the visible range.
 This does sound strange and actually quite difficult to perform (how can you calibrate on visible light when the camera can only “see” infrared light?), but we have devised a method for doing just that.